somerandomsequence/nwtc-ivalidate/README.md

 Beyond the datasets, you can list which comparator metrics to compute.
 Each must correspond to a metric class in the 'metrics' directory.

+Preprocessing routines to do downsampling, interpolation, and outlier removal (QA/QC) can be specified with a prepare class in the 'prepare' directory.

+You can specify time-based filtering and manipulations (such as trimming and time-windowing) with the time directive.

-Finally, you specify the location (in what is assumed to be WGS 84 lat/lon coordinatess).
+Finally, you specify the location (in what is assumed to be WGS 84 lat/lon coordinates).

 ### Adding Metrics

 To add a new metric, create a new file in the metrics folder.
 The filename must match the class name, so if you wanted to write a script that computes MAE, you might call the file metrics/mae.py and the class inside would also be called mae.

 The metric class interface is simple, it defines a single method called 'compute' which takes two variables x (left) and y (right).
-Both are formatted as lists of tuples, where the first element of the tuple is a timestamp (a datetime object) and the second is the value.
+Both are datetime-indexed pandas dataframes.

 The function compute() must return a float (single, scalar number).